|Elliott Sound Products||Project 27|

 A few important points ...

 As shown, the preamp is just as usable for bass or electric piano as for rhythm or lead guitar.
-A couple of changes that you may consider are ...
+The main change that you may consider is to delete the clipping diodes (unless fuzz bass/piano is something you want, of course).
+Delete R14, and D1-D4, but the remainder of the circuit is ideally unchanged.

 You may also want to experiment with the tone control caps - I shall leave it to the builder to decide what to change, based on listening tests.
 C3 and C8 may be increased to 4.7uF to provide an extended bass response.
 If the gain is too high, simply increase R11 (10k would be a good starting point and will halve the gain).

 P27A Guitar Power Amplifier Board

 The power amp (like the previous version) is loosely based on the 60 Watt amp previously published (Project 03/ 3A).
-Other modifications include the short circuit protection - the two little groups of components next to the bias diodes (D2 and D3).
+Other modifications include the short circuit protection - the two little groups of components including Q4 and Q5.
 This version is not significantly different from the original, but has adjustable bias, and is designed to provide a 'constant current' (i.e. high impedance) output to the speakers - this is achieved using R23 and R26.
 Note that with this arrangement, the gain will change depending on the load impedance, with lower impedances giving lower power amp gain.
 This is not a problem, so may safely be ignored.
-Note that R16..R19 are shown as 0.1 ohm but are 0.22 ohm in the photo.
+Note that R16..R19 are shown as 0.1 or 0.22 ohm and are 0.1 ohm in the photo.
 A higher resistance improves current sharing.
-Feel free to use either value, but R20 & R21 must be 0.1 ohm or the current limiters may reduce power (the photo shows 0.22 ohm which was used for testing).
+Feel free to use either value, but R20 & R21 must be 0.1 ohm or the current limiters may reduce power.